What is livedoid vasculopathy?

 How is livedoid vasculopathy diagnosed?

-After taking a history, the patient should undergo thorough general examination to identify any underlying associated condition.
+After taking a history, the patient should undergo a thorough general examination to identify any underlying associated condition.

 Livedoid vasculopathy is a clinical diagnosis, supported by skin biopsy of a red papule or the edge of a new ulcer.
 Histopathology reveals hyalinisation, thickened blood vessel walls, fibrin deposition, vascular occlusion by thrombosis and minimal inflammation.